matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

   "`ed25519:`" followed by the unpadded base64 encoding of the public key, and whose value is the unpadded base64 encoding of the public key.
 * `signatures` ({string: {string: string}}): signatures of the key.
-A self-signing or user-signing key MUST be signed by the master key.
-A master key MAY be signed by a device.
+A self-signing or user-signing key must be signed by the master key.
+A master key may be signed by a device.

 In order to ensure that there will be no collisions in the `signatures` property, the server must respond with an `M_FORBIDDEN` error if any of